Resume Writing

 • Times New Roman — old but universally supported

 Font size: 10–12 for body text.
 14–16 for headers.
-Never use font sizes below 10.
+Never below 10.

 Rule #3: Save as .docx (Not PDF)

-This one sparks debate.
-Here’s the truth:
+This sparks debate.
+Here’s the unfiltered truth:

 • .pdf — Modern ATS (Greenhouse, Lever, Workday) handle PDFs well.
 Older systems still struggle.